 Fellowship Financial Support

-Fellows receive $4,000 as an award to support their participation in the program with the possibility of supplemental funding.
-Students also may apply for Financial Aid to support summer activities.
+Fellows normally receive a financial award to support their participation in the program with the possibility of supplemental funding.
+Students may also apply for financial aid to support summer activities.

 Note: Often pursuing academic credit in the summer (as students do in the ICLLP program) may have particular financial benefits for some students (specifically, significant reductions in tuition costs) if students plan ahead.
 This is because the academic credits pursued over the summer may allow students to become a part-time student in their final semester of law school whereby students pay tuition on a per credit basis.
 Students are strongly encouraged to consult with the Financial Aid Office and Dean Lorraine Cove to see if the potential financial benefits (i.e., reduced tuition costs) may be applicable to their circumstances and to learn further details.